dashkite/diff/README.md

 - Migrate Presets into their own modules.
 - Allow the Preset functions for Graphene to take a byname.
-- Add tests (currently tested via other modules that rely on it)
+- Add tests (currently tested via other modules that rely on it).
+- Determine relationship to JS diff patch format(s).
+- Support HTTP as preset via `patch` requests.
+- Allow preset shorthand (ex: `fs`) via preset registry.
+- Infer patch function based on target preset?

 ## API